Angola /

 Young woman with traditional bows

-The Ngendelengo have been not much affected by the Portuguese colonization and missionary activity, therefore, they still practice their African religion related to bull worship.
+The Ngendelengo of Angola have been not much affected by the Portuguese colonization and missionary activity, therefore, they still practice their African religion related to bull worship.

 Protective amulet